tonybaines/goos/README.md

 goos
 ====

-A follow-along of the GRowing Object Oriented Software Guided by Tests example, in Groovy
+A follow-along of the 'Growing Object Oriented Software Guided by Tests' worked example, in Groovy